js13kGames/triskai-deka-phobia-card-game/README.md

 # Known issues #

-* Sometimes (pretty often) after some action (dunno when but probably combination of turn change and action bar action) it is a CPU turn but he doesn't do anything.
+* FIXED // Sometimes (pretty often) after some action (dunno when but probably combination of turn change and action bar action) it is a CPU turn but he doesn't do anything.
 Probably something with timeouts and action flags.
 * FIXED // Sometimes defense card have incorrect pattern color (probably Shamrock card)

 # Credits #